emilyfreeman/Javascript-January-2020/sitespeed_javascriptJan.md

 ## Every user loves speed.
 We all want faster, more reliable user experiences.
 JavaScript is at the heart of most web experiences and much tooling and books/blog posts have come out of the need to keep experiences fast and reliable for users.
 The awesome explosion of frameworks has also meant an explosion of JS and third-party JS on pages, which increased *700%* from 2011-2018, the same time frame we went from 2G to LTE.

   But it's not just JavaScript that effects performance so why bring it up here?
 By the end of the post I hope you'll see the power of unifying the story on performance for a shared audience when your goal is to improve the user experience.
-Overall perf improvements can rarely happen in a vaccuum of highly dependent frameworks and platforms.
+Overall perf improvements can rarely happen in a vacuum of highly dependent frameworks and platforms.

 The open source tooling to track and benchmark the user experience has improved so much in the same time that I want to focus on a few of the newer timing metrics beyond the normal w3c timings we've had for years.
 You don't have to work on a performance team to have a performance driven plan for your application.